tairasoul/pds-lang/README.md

 Pieces which jump to labels (like conditions) can use blocks in place of label names, as they will automatically be turned into valid labels.

 These labels are formatted as "Block(BlockNum)Label", and only the label name gets passed in.

+## Adding on extra lua processors

+To add on extra lua processors (or "macros" of a sort, if you need), create a folder called `lua` in your project directory, and make a lua file for each extra function you want available.

 ## Example code